mit-ll/tornet/README.md

 export TORNET_ROOT=/path/to/tornet

 # Run training
-python scripts/tornado_detection/train_tornado_tf.py scripts/tornado_detection/config/params.json
+python scripts/tornado_detection/train_tornado_keras.py scripts/tornado_detection/config/params.json
 ```

 ## Evaluate trained model
-Weights of a pretrained CNN baseline are provided in `model/`.
 To evaluate this model on the test set, run

 ```
 # Set path to dataset
 export TORNET_ROOT=/path/to/tornet

 # Evaluate trained model
-python scripts/tornado_detection/test_tornado_tf.py models/tornado_detector_baseline.SavedModel
+python scripts/tornado_detection/test_tornado_keras.py
 ```

 This will compute and print various metrics computed on the test set.
+Note that this script will attempt to download pretrained weights from huggingface, so ensure there is internet connectivity.
+Alternatively, manually download the pretrained yourself and provide with `--model_path`

 ### Disclosure